Takeda offers to buy Shire for $62B

-Japan’s Takeda Pharmaceutical made a formal offer to buy Irish drugmaker Shire for $62 billion in cash and stock.
+Japan’s Takeda Pharmaceutical made a formal offer to buy Irish drugmaker Shire for $62 billion.

 Continue Reading Below

+The prices breaks down to $66.53 a share in cash and stock.
 Takeda raised the amount of cash in the offer to $30.33.

+That plus 0.839 Takeda share for each Shire share comes to $62 billion.

 The offer represents a more than 64 percent premium to Shire’s March 23rd closing price.

 Takeda had until May 8th to make a binding offer, under UK takeover rules.